 Crafting Your Defense!

-In order to create a strong defense, one must be aware of and understand why rats may be attracted to your home in the first place.
-First and foremost, it is the warmth and shelter your home provides for them.
+In order to create a strong defense, one must be aware of and understand why your home is an attraction to rats in the first place.
+First and foremost, it is the warmth and shelters your home provides for them.
 The winter season is harsh for everyone, and this does not exclude rodents.
-Winter also brings a lack of food; however, it just so happens that your home is constantly supplied with all kinds of different foods, allowing even the pickiest rats to target your home.
-To deter rats from targeting your home during the winter is it important that you:
+With the temperatures dropping to sometimes sub-zero levels, your home is an ideal place to burrow under and near.
+Furthermore, the winter seasons also happen to include holidays, meaning food will be in no shortage.
+To deter rats from targeting your home during the winter, is it important that you:

 - With food and drinks left out for days, spills not cleaned, and plates not cleaned, rats will take this as an open invitation to “help” you.